Entering the Immersive Design Evolution

 Companies like Facebook and Google have invested heavily in Augmented Reality (AR) and Virtual Reality (VR).
 As immersive technologies enter the market and merge with other systems like chatbots and artificial intelligence, designers will be asked to solve design problems in new and experiential ways.

-Understand the terminology of immersive design: AR, VR, MR, XR
+- Compare the different types of immersive design: AR, VR, and MR

 The next wave of disruptive technologies will (arguably) be immersive.
-Designers, executives, marketers, strategists, and anyone interested in exploring the opportunities that the exciting field of immersive design offer will benefit from this seminar.
+Designers, executives, marketers, strategists, and anyone interested in exploring the opportunities that the exciting field of immersive design offer will get specific ideas for how to prepare.